replaceitem/carpet-discarpet/docs/Functions.md

 You will then need to send a RESPOND_FOLLOWUP response within 15 minutes.

 * `'RESPOND_IMMEDIATELY'` This sends an immediate response which has to come within 3 seconds.
-The `message` needs to be specified for this.
+The `message` needs to be specified as the third parameter for this.

 * `'RESPOND_FOLLOWUP'` This is used for sending a followup response within 15 minutes after the `RESPOND_LATER` response has been sent.
-The `message` needs to be specified for this.
+The `message` needs to be specified as the third parameter for this.

+* `'RESPOND_MODAL'` Opens a modal for the user.
+Requires a [Modal](/docs/Parsable.md#Modal) as the third parameter.

 The `message` parameter the same as the [Message content](/docs/Parsable.md#Message-content) parameter in `dc_send_message`